 •A stronger regional capacity to deploy and absorb community development capital

 The first funders roundtable was piloted in St. Louis to strengthen connection among cross-sector funders of community and economic development projects in the region.
-This included banks, community development financial institutions (CDFIs), foundations, governmental entities, and individual or corporate philanthropies.
+This included banks, community development financial institutions, foundations, governmental entities, and individual or corporate philanthropies.
 Funders quickly began collaborating around ideas and projects.

-In August 2020, the St. Louis Fed’s Community Partnerships and Investment (CPI) team hosted a second St. Louis funders roundtable to explore outlets for fostering long-term collaboration among community and economic development funders for equitable and sustainable economic recovery.
+In August 2020, the St. Louis Fed’s Community Partnerships and Investment team hosted a second St. Louis funders roundtable to explore outlets for fostering long-term collaboration among community and economic development funders for equitable and sustainable economic recovery.
 At this roundtable, funders indicated that a forum could provide an opportunity to better align and coordinate their funding efforts.